1972 Pulau Ubin murder: Arrest and legal proceedings

 After the prosecution presented its case, and after the pathologist Chao gave his evidence to the courts, both Yasin and Harun were told to give their defence.
 Yasin made an unsworn statement on the dock, claiming that he did not rape the victim despite what he had admitted to in his statements.
-He also stated he did not intend to cause death and only wanted to cover Poon’s mouth to prevent her from shouting.
+He also stated he did not intend to cause death and only wanted to cover Poon's mouth to prevent her from shouting.
 On the other hand, Harun stated he only intended to steal from Poon and not to kill anyone.
-The lawyers of Yasin and Harun emphasised in their closing submissions that their clients only intended to commit theft and their lack of weapons showed that they had not planned violence.
-Harun’s lawyer Nathan Isaac also raised the fact that his client was not aware of what Yasin did to the widow before her death.
-Yasin’s lawyer G Raman also stated that there was no evidence to prove that the fatal rib fractures were caused intentionally by Yasin, or furthermore, had even been caused by Yasin.
+The lawyers of Yasin and Harun emphasized in their closing submissions that their clients only intended to commit theft and their lack of weapons showed that they had not planned violence.
+Harun's lawyer Nathan Isaac also raised the fact that his client was not aware of what Yasin did to the widow before her death.
+Yasin's lawyer G Raman also stated that there was no evidence to prove that the fatal rib fractures were caused intentionally by Yasin, or furthermore, had even been caused by Yasin.

-In rebuttal, the prosecution, led by Deputy Public Prosecutor (DPP) Pala Krishnan argued that regardless of whether the two defendants were armed, as long as there was evidence to show that the pair’s common intention was robbery and the injuries inflicted by Yasin upon Poon were sufficient in the ordinary cause of nature to cause death, then the two would be guilty of murder.
+In rebuttal, the prosecution, led by Deputy Public Prosecutor (DPP) Pala Krishnan argued that regardless of whether the two defendants were armed, as long as there was evidence to show that the pair's common intention was robbery and the injuries inflicted by Yasin upon Poon were sufficient in the ordinary cause of nature to cause death, then the two would be guilty of murder.